 The red-shingled roof of the Hotel del Coronado is a fixture in the California beach town’s picturesque shoreline.
-The 125-year-old resort boasts 11 restaurants and bars and a slew of summer-exclusive activities for guests to enjoy, like recurring clambakes and movies on the lawn (with VIP Adirondack chair seating).
-Opt for a private cottage or villa at Beach Village, a recently renovated resort-within-a-resort operated by the hotel, with multiple secluded pools, private cabanas, and an exclusive concierge that can arrange for yachts, in-room spa and salon services, beach valets, and more.
+The 129-year-old resort boasts 11 restaurants and bars and a slew of summer-exclusive activities for guests to enjoy, like recurring clambakes and movies on the beach (with VIP Adirondack chair seating).
+Opt for a private cottage or villa at Beach Village, a resort-within-a-resort operated by the hotel, with multiple secluded pools, private cabanas, and a personal concierge who can arrange for yachts, in-room spa and salon services, beach valets, and more.
 Rooms, from $400; villas, from $3,650 per night; 1500 Ocean Ave.; 619-435-6611; hoteldel.com.

 Where to Eat

-Hotel Del Coronado's main restaurant draws heavily from a beachfront herb garden for many of the ingredients in chef de cuisine Meredith Manee’s seasonal dishes.
-Highlights include appetizers like Yellowtail Crudo with black radish, Serrano peppers, and carrot-tangerine puree, and main dishes like Seared Day Boat Scallops with forbidden rice, snow peas, and kalamansi vinaigrette.
+Hotel del Coronado's main restaurant draws heavily from a beachfront herb garden for many of the ingredients in its seasonal dishes.
+Highlights include appetizers like yellowtail crudo with black radish, serrano peppers, and ;carrot-tangerine puree, and main dishes like seared day boat scallops with forbidden rice, snow peas, and calamansi vinaigrette.
 1500 Coronado Ave.; 619-522-8490; hoteldel.com.

 Stake Chophouse & Bar

-Stake serves a classic steakhouse menu under the helm of executive chef Tim Kolanko.
-Patrons can expect fare like wood-fired oysters Rockefeller, shaved Brussels sprouts with feta and smoked almonds, and a full list of steaks and chops.
-1309 Orange Ave.; 619-435-1775; stakechophouse.com.
+Stake serves a classic steakhouse menu with executive chef Tim Kolanko at the helm.
+Patrons can expect fare like wood-fired oysters Rockefeller, shaved brussels sprouts with feta and smoked almonds, and a full list of steaks and chops.
+1309 Orange Ave.; 619-522-0077; stakechophouse.com.

 What To Do